-You may wish to capture a static image from Starry Night Pro 5.0, for example, one of the spectacular eclipse images you viewed in the exercise in the previous section.
-To save a view from Starry Night Pro 5.0 as an image, use Starry Night Pro 5.0 to set up the view you want, then select File->Export as Image from the menu.
-This will bring up a familiar Save dialog box.
+You may wish to capture a static image from Starry Night Pro Plus, for example, one of the spectacular eclipse images you viewed in the exercise in the previous section.
+To save a view from Starry Night Pro Plus as an image, use Starry Night Pro Plus to set up the view you want, then select box.
 A dropbox near the bottom of this dialog box allows you to choose the format for your new image.
 You can choose from jpeg, bitmap, pict, and many other popular image formats.